iterative/dvc.org/content/blog/2022-03-16-march-22-heartbeat.md

   we'd love to meet you IRL!
 Stop by our booth!
 - [**Milecia McGregor**](https://twitter.com/FlippedCoding) will be speaking at [PythonWeb Conference](https://2022.pythonwebconf.com/) March 22nd on "Using
-  Reproducible Experiments to Creat Better Machine Learning Models"
+  Reproducible Experiments to Creat Better Machine Learning Models."
 - [**David de la Iglesia Castro**](https://github.com/daavoo) will be presenting his workshop "Making MLOps Uncool Again" at
   [MLOps World New York](https://mlopsworld.com/newyork/) on March 29th and at